 - Reduce Noise

-Pro Adjustment analysis
+Pro Adjustment Analysis

 The pro adjustments are superb – there is no other way to describe them!
 Each of the pro themes has a default setting and several different presets.
-For example, the abstraction adjustment has 4 different presets – soft and simple, cartoon, color variations and very simple.
+For example, the abstraction adjustment has four different presets – soft and simple, cartoon, color variations, and very simple.
 For each pro adjustment, you can change the opacity of the overlay if you want it to be less obvious for example.
 Furthermore, you can also change the overlay type so the adjustment blends differently with the original image.

 Edit Adjustment Analysis